 Do you have a membership retention plan at your association?
 If so, we’d love to hear about some of the tactics you use in the comments below!

 Need help with membership renewals and retention?
-Check out our free guide, 8 Steps to Solid Member Retention!
+Check out our free membership retention guide below!
 In it, you’ll learn when to begin your renewal efforts, what marketing channels generate the most renewals, what analytics you should be paying close attention to, and more!